We believe in vision for all

 Warby Parker’s Buy a Pair, Give a Pair program celebrates the distribution of its millionth pair of glasses to people in need.

-Pupils Project, an expansion of the Buy a Pair, Give a Pair program, launches in New York City—and then in Baltimore—to provide vision services to public school students in both cities.
+Pupils Project, an expansion of the Buy a Pair, Give a Pair program, launches in New York City—and then in Baltimore—to provide eye care to public school students in both cities.

-Mexican nonprofit Ver Bien Para Aprender Mejor becomes a partner in the Buy a Pair, Give a Pair program, bringing vision services to students around the country.
+Mexican nonprofit Ver Bien Para Aprender Mejor becomes a partner in the Buy a Pair, Give a Pair program, bringing eye care to students around the country.

 In partnership with Vision To Learn, Pupils Project expands to serve students in Philadelphia.
 Soon after, the Warby Parker Impact Foundation is born.